Nava Gadi Nava Rajya

-Nava Gadi Nava Rajya is an Indian Marathi language television series which airing on Zee Marathi.
+Nava Gadi Nava Rajya is an Indian Marathi language television series which aired on Zee Marathi.
+It stars Pallavi Patil, Anita Date-Kelkar and Kashyap Parulekar in lead roles.
+It premiered from 8 August 2022 by replacing Tujhya Majhya Sansarala Aani Kay Hava!

 It is directed by Shailesh Dhere and produced by Shruti Marathe and Gaurav Ghatnekar under the banner of Black Coffee Production.
-It premiered from 8 August 2022 by replacing Tujhya Majhya Sansarala Aani Kay Hava!
-It stars Pallavi Patil, Anita Date-Kelkar and Kashyap Parulekar in lead roles.
+It ended on 23 December 2023 completing 442 episodes.

 Summary

 Anandi is a village girl who has dream of happy married life.
 She gets engaged to Raghav Karnik who has already married and had one daughter, but still Anandi married to Raghav and Raghav's first wife was deceased but her spirit is spoiling their marriage.

 Plot

 Raghav Karnik, a widowed corporate lawyer who lives with his daughter Reva Raghav Karnik a.k.a.
 Chingi, his mother Sulakshana and frequently visited younger Varsha and with the spirit of his deceased wife Rama.
 Elsewhere, Anandi Parab a simpleton village girl lives in Anjarle, Konkan region with his father and also frequently visited by her elder sisters.
 With Rama no more, Raghav takes care of his family but is not able to manage it single handedly.
 Sulakshana wants him to marry another girl so that she can be free of work.
 She visits Anandi in her village along with Varsha to fix her marriage with Raghav without his knowledge and also hiding his previous marriage truth.
 Anandi and her father accept the proposal.
 Raghav learns about this and leaves for Konkan to tell Anandi and her family the truth.
 The family earlier shocked bit later accepts the marriage proposal due to Raghav's kind heartedness.
 Rama feels dejected and tries to break this alliance but fails.
 Raghav and Anandi get married and Rama is freed from the photo frame and reaches the wedding dias.
 Rama learns that no one can see her other than Anandi who also wears the same Mangalsutra which Rama did.
 Rama learns that the Mangalsutra is the connection between her and Anandi.

 Everyone shift back to Mumbai and Raghav and Anandi start their marital life.
 Chingi doesn't readily accept Anandi as her mother.
 Rama becomes envious of Anandi as she takes over her responsibilities and place in the Kanik house.
 Rama introduces herself as Mrs. Kolate, Rama's best friend and their neighbour to Anandi and befriends her.
 Rama repeatedly misguides Anandi about the Karnik to create confusion in the family but always fails.
 Chingi and Anandi bond together well, also Raghav and Anandi become comfortable with each other.
 Seeing this, Rama feels more jealous and envious.
 Anandi also try to bond with Rama's parents who live in the same building but they everytime demean her.
 Soon real Mrs. Kolate arrives and Anandi learns Rama's fake identity.
 On the occasion of Pitru-Paksha Amavasya, Rama reveals her real identity to Anandi to which she gets immensely scared.